 Reconsider travel to Sierra Leone due to crime.
-Exercise increased caution in Sierra Leone due to COVID-19.
+Exercise normal precautions due to COVID-19.

 Read the Department of State’s COVID-19 page before you plan any international travel.